Collective action against C-Planet data breach

 This database contained the personally identifiable information of anyone who had the right to vote in the 2013 elections, including sensitive information such as voting intentions or party leanings.
 Over 330,000 private individuals are affected.

 Check whether you are one of the people affected using our secure tool.
+(Update from 12 October 2020: the tool was removed once we filed a collective action lawsuit.)

 This initiative resembles a class action suit and we invite anyone who wants to participate to fill out a form, authorising us to start administering the legal action on your behalf.